cc-archive/vocabulary-legacy/src/layouts/Tabbed/Tabbed.md

 ### Color set

-A tabbed view without a color specified is black.
+A tabbed view without a color specified is grey.

 ```jsx
 <Tabbed>